druskus20/templar/README.md

 </p>

 ## Note
-This project is not released yet
+This project is not released yet, check out [the tracking issue](https://github.com/druskus20/templar/issues/1#issue-1162078516).

 ## Features
 - Similar to Jinja